ng-girls/todo-list-tutorial-french/local-storage.md

 }
 ```

 Wait!
-Wait!
-Why `JSON.parse`?
-The answer is simple: As described earlier in this tutorial, local storage stores data in a form of key-value, that means that the values are stored as **strings**.
+Wait! why `JSON.parse`?
+The answer is simple: As described earlier in this tutorial, local storage stores data as key-value pairs, and the values are stored as **strings**.
-So, if we want to have a real object to deal with, we must parse the strign into a valid object.
+So, if we want to have a real object to work with, we must parse the string into a valid object.

-Now lets start doing some real stuff, but first we will declare all the public methods we want to expose in this service, which are **get, post, put**, and **destroy**.
+Now let's start doing some real stuff, but first we will declare all the public methods we want to expose in this service, which are **get, post, put**, and **destroy**.
-Our service should now look similiar to:
+Our service should now look similar to:

 ```text
 import { Injectable } from '@angular/core';